Video Editing 101: the Different Types of Video Editing

 The editor doesn’t create proxy footage.
 Instead, he works directly with the raw video footage to make adjustments, inserting or deleting clips, etc.

-Online video editing is usually done on powerful machines equipped with fast processors and high RAM.
+Online video editing is usually done on powerful machines with fast processors and high RAM.

 Assemble editing

-Assemble video editing is a raw type of editing which consists of putting together a series of video clips without any transitions between them.
+Assemble video editing is a raw type of editing that consists of putting together a series of video clips without any transitions between them.

-The video clips are “glued” together in a linear fashion, without adding smoothing effects or visual improvements.
+The video clips are “glued” together linearly without adding smoothing effects or visual improvements.

 It is also known as punch-and-crunch editing.